Kimberly Guilfoyle: Legal career

-After law school, Guilfoyle taught in a public school district and briefly worked as a prosecutor in San Francisco.
+After law school, Guilfoyle taught in a public school district, and she briefly worked as a prosecutor in San Francisco.
 She lost her job in 1996 when Terence Hallinan was elected district attorney and fired 14 of the city's prosecutors.
 Guilfoyle worked for four years in Los Angeles as a deputy district attorney, serving on adult and juvenile cases.
 She received several awards at the Los Angeles District Attorney's Office, including Prosecutor of the Month.

 In 2000, Guilfoyle was rehired by Hallinan in the San Francisco District Attorney's Office, where she was an assistant district attorney from 2000 to 2004.
 During this time she obtained a conviction while co-prosecuting with James Hammer in the 2002 case People v.
 Noel and Knoller, a second-degree murder trial involving a dog mauling, which received international attention.

-In 2003, by which time her then-husband Gavin Newsom was the front-runner in the 2003 San Francisco mayoral election, Guilfoyle publicly accused her fellow assistant District Attorney Kamala Harris (who was running in the 2003 election for district attorney) of being unwelcoming toward her.
+In 2003, by which time her then-husband Gavin Newsom was the front-runner in the 2003 San Francisco mayoral election, Guilfoyle publicly accused her fellow assistant District Attorney Kamala Harris (who was running in the 2003 San Francisco District Attorney election) of being unwelcoming toward her.
 This accusation stemmed from a period years earlier, during Guilfoyle's re-hiring at the San Francisco district attorney's office.
 Harris denied this accusation.
 Guilfoyle did provide positive comments on Harris's qualifications for office; she called Harris someone who would "work very hard" if elected district attorney, as well as "very smart" and "a good speaker".

 Media career

 Guilfoyle (right) and her then-husband Gavin Newsom pose with actress Sharon Stone at a 2004 National Center for Lesbian Rights event.

 In January 2004, Guilfoyle moved to New York to host the program Both Sides on Court TV.
 In addition, she worked as a legal analyst on Anderson Cooper 360°.
 She joined Fox News in February 2006 as host of the weekend show The Lineup.
 This was eventually canceled.
 Guilfoyle remained a regular contributor for the network, and in 2011 was picked as co-host of The Five.
 She worked as a host on the show until 2018.

-In 2014, she began hosting and then co-hosting Outnumbered for nearly 50 episodes, plus a few more appearances until June 2018.
+In 2014, Guilfoyle began hosting and then co-hosting Outnumbered for nearly 50 episodes, plus a few more appearances until June 2018.
 Guilfoyle also appeared weekly on the recurring segment "Is It Legal?" on The O'Reilly Factor until that show was canceled in 2017, and as a weekly Thursday guest on Brian Kilmeade's Kilmeade and Friends radio show.
 Guilfoyle guest-hosted Hannity, On the Record, Justice with Judge Jeanine, and Fox & Friends.